All Episodes

 It just didn't hit me until the next day.

-And I went, oh my God, what did I do?
+And I went, oh, my God, what did I do?

 I wasn't paying attention.

-Yeah, and I think a lot of people are not looking beyond The fluff in what she had to say.
+Yeah, and I think a lot of people are not looking beyond the fluff in what she had to say to the philosophy that lies underneath it, which is definitely a malevolent approach to humanity just on a purely anthropological level,

-Just on a purely anthropological level, not even to speak of the spiritual level there.
+not even to speak of the spiritual level there.

 You know, with Satanism, you have two distinct schools there.